 A reaffirmation of commitment to the Vita was made, claiming that over 60 games would be made available over the next year including Call of Duty: Black Ops: Declassified and an Assassin’s Creed III tie-in, AC: Liberation which follows a separate female character in New Orleans.
 Keeping with that theme they then demonstrated the amazing sea battles in AC3, set amongst idyllic Caribbean islands, giving the player full control of steering and the cannons of a galley ship.
 After spotting the enemy an impressive sea battle takes place and bad weather sets in.
 The weather effects and choppy sea water looked pretty amazing, no doubt evidence of the new engine for the series.

-For the younger ones, Wonderbook was revealed – a AR game that brings various books and experience to life through use of the PlayStation Eye and Move.
+For the younger ones, Wonderbook was revealed – an AR game that brings various books and experience to life through the use of the PlayStation Eye and the Move controller.
 In particular, Book of Spells from JK Rowling was played on stage, causing a few awkward mishaps.
 It’s a cutesy idea that may appeal the younger ones, but may be limited therein.
 Next, PlayStation Suite had its named changed to Mobile and Andy House announced that it would be coming to Android devices and that they were entering into a partnership with HTC in that interest.